Victxrlarixs/debian-time-capsule/README.md

 This project is a recreation of the **Unix Experience using Common Desktop Environment (CDE)** — running entirely in your browser.

-Post it in [GitHub Discussions](https://github.com/Victxrlarixs/debian-cde/discussions) and see what others are building.

 https://github.com/user-attachments/assets/d5e5447e-269d-4001-ba73-b656cac3c33f

 ## 🚀 [Try It →](https://debian.com.mx)